team-12-csc-510/adilytics/README.md

 Locust is used to run load tests distributed over multiple machines.
 It is event-based (using [gevent](http://www.gevent.org/)), which makes it possible for a single process to handle many thousands concurrent users.
 While there alternatives capable of doing more requests per second on a given hardware, the low overhead of each Locust user makes it very suitable for testing highly concurrent workloads.

+<ins> How to run Locust script in the project </ins>

+Run the scripts in the following order:

+1. product_creation.py
+1. ad_creation.py
+1. user_simulation.py

+To run product_creation.py:  locust -f product_creation.py --headless -H  http://127.0.0.1:8000 -u 1 -r 1

+Run this script with just one thread to create 50 products (-u 1 -r 1)

+To run ad_creation.py:  locust -f ad_creation.py --headless -H  http://127.0.0.1:8000 -u 50 -r 50

+Run this script with as many number of threads as you want to create ads.

+To run user_simulation.py: locust -f user_simulation.py --headless -H  http://127.0.0.1:8000 -u 50 -r 50 .

+Run this script with as many number of threads as you want to simulate users.

 ______________________________________________________________________

 ## Team